Top 10 Office Safety Rules to Avoid Accidents

 Keep Workspaces Tidy

+No matter if you work in an office or a warehouse, it is best to keep your space clean and organised.
+Tell your employees to hang up their coats and bags or put them under their desks so that they don’t fall over.
 Messy desks and cluttered walkways are safety hazards.
 Encourage employees to keep their workstations organised and to store items properly.
 Boxes, bags, and cables should never be left in high-traffic areas.
 Regular cleaning helps keep germs and allergens at bay, promoting better health and fewer sick days.
-Making “clean as you go” a habit across the team will create a more pleasant and safer working environment.
+Establishing “clean as you go” as a team’s habit will help to produce a safer and more pleasant workplace.

 Practice Good Hygiene